josephthompson532/Surfs_up/README.md

 ### Conclusion
 In conclusion, the data supports the notion that the surf shop will do just fine not just in the Summer but throughout virtually the entire year as far as temperature is concerned.
+However, temperature is not the only factor that keeps tourists and locals indoors.
+To ensure the success of the surf shop, two more queries should be written: one that gathers data on precipitation levels in June and one that gathers precipitation levels in December.